farag2/Sophia-Script-for-Windows/README.md

 ## FAQ

-* Due to the fact that the script includes about 150 functions, you must read the entire script and comment out those sections that you do not want to be executed otherwise likely you will enable features that you do not want to be enabled.
+* Due to the fact that the script includes more than **270** functions, you must read the entire **preset file** carefully and **comment out/uncomment** those functions that you do/do not want to be executed.
+Every tweak in a preset file has its' corresponding function to **restore the default settings**.
 * Running the script is best done on a fresh install because running it on tweaked system may result in errors occurring.
 * Some third-party antiviruses flag this script or its' part as malicious one.
-This is a false positive due to [$EncodedScript](https://github.com/farag2/Windows-10-Setup-Script/blob/0f9bbee7e1d43f487eb0855e0d1e44ff569fc4a9/200x/2004.ps1#L2837) variable.
-You can read more about in "Create a task to clean up unused files and Windows updates in the Task Scheduler" section.
+This is a false positive due to [$EncodedScript](https://github.com/farag2/Windows-10-Sophia-Script/blob/0f9bbee7e1d43f487eb0855e0d1e44ff569fc4a9/200x/2004.ps1#L2837) variable.
+You can read more about in "CreateCleanUpTask" function.
 You might need to disable tamper protection from your antivirus settings, re-enable it after running the script, and reboot.

 ## Screenshots